 What I do like, on the other hand, is the second jack and jill bathroom in this 5 bedroom unit.
 In this case, it is a shared one between both common bedrooms – so you could say that 4 out of 5 of the bedrooms here are ensuite.

-The last common bedroom is of a reasonable size (read: average).
+The last common bedroom is of average size.
 It’s very much the typical bedroom that you’ll usually see – floor to ceiling windows and a 2-panel wardrobe.

 In case you’ve somehow missed all my other snippets on the wardrobes – you only get drawers on one side of the wardrobe – as strange as that might sound.

-If you’ve been hoping for the 5 bedroom unit tour to end with a flourish, well, the master bedroom is definitely the pick of the bunch.
-It’s a good size, and you can fit in a king sized bed quite comfortably.
+If you’ve been hoping for the 5 bedroom apartment tour to end with a flourish, well, the master bedroom is definitely the pick of the bunch.
+It’s a good size, and you can fit in a king-sized bed quite comfortably.

 There’s even additional space at the side for a dresser or mini-study table if you’re one of the fortunate ones who can work from home.
 The best part?
-This is actual free space, not because the developers have chosen to remove the wardrobe from the bedroom.
+This is actually free space because the developers have chosen to remove the wardrobe from the bedroom.

-Instead, there is an L-shaped “walk-in wardrobe” which does provide a ton more storage space than your regular 2-panel variety.
-On the flip side, this here is what you see is what you get.
-In other words – an open wardrobe.
+Instead, there is an L-shaped “walk-in wardrobe,” which does provide a ton more storage space than your regular 2-panel variety.
+On the flip side, it is an open wardrobe.

-For those hoping that the master bathroom will have a change in fortunes – sorry to disappoint.
-It is average size wise, and really doesn’t showcase any differentiation from the normal bathrooms other than its large size.
+For those hoping that the master bathroom will have a change in fortunes – sorry to disappoint- it is average size and doesn’t showcase any real differentiation from the normal bathrooms other than its large size.

 Queenstown has seen an incredible transformation over the years.
 By now, you would have heard about it being Singapore’s first satellite town.

-Normanton Park too, has a history of its own.
+Normanton Park has a history of its own as well.

-Bordered by former WWII battleground Kent Ridge Park, and the ever-bustling AYE, the estate was once an abode for military personnel and their families – specially designed by the Ministry of Defence to encourage ‘camaraderie’ between the troops.
+Bordered by former WWII battleground Kent Ridge Park and the ever-bustling Ayer Rajah Expressway (AYE), the estate was once an abode for military personnel and their families – specially designed by the Ministry of Defence to encourage ‘camaraderie’ between the troops.